cacayan2/classifier-DoS-project/adr/adr_document.md

 Most of the features in this dataset are numeric, so hyperparameter tuning does not have to be as complex.

-We rooted the selection of the hyperparameters in empirical EDA findings and established literature - and so this stage of the project is grounded in theory and observed data behavior.
+The team rooted the selection of the hyperparameters in empirical EDA findings and established literature - and so this stage of the project is grounded in theory and observed data behavior.

 ## 11.3 Status
 **Status**: Accepted (Model Selection)